Skip to main content

 Fitness calculator should be used with caution

-- Such tools can be useful at group level, but they should be used with caution in individual assessments , explains Nordén.
+– Such tools can be useful at the group level, but they should be used with caution in individual assessments , explains Nordén.

 Clinical practice

-Further plans and cooperation
+Further plans and collaboration

-Trial lecture, supervisors and defense
+Trial lecture, supervisors and public defense

-The title of the trial lecture was "Cardiorespiratory fitness in patients with inflammatory joint disease: Associations, validity of assessment and effects of an exercise intervention".
-It emerged that strength training is important for health, right from adolescence.
+The title of the trial lecture was “Cardiorespiratory fitness in patients with inflammatory joint disease: Associations, validity of assessment and effects of an exercise intervention”.
+It was stated that strength training is important for health, right from adolescence.
 Muscle mass naturally decreases from the age of 30, and you lose 1-2 percent of your muscles annually from the age of 60.
-This loss usually accelerates with increasing age, and can lead to a significant loss of strength and function over time, especially if you do not compensate with strength training and physical activity.
+This loss usually accelerates with increasing age, and can lead to significant loss of strength and function over time, especially if you do not compensate with strength training and physical activity.
 Strength training can contribute significantly to better physical and mental health.

-See doctorates from Diakonhjemmet hospital!
+See doctoral degrees from Diakonhjemmet Hospital!